MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-insights/deploy/datasourceoffice365.md

 ==========================
 [!include[pre release disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Once you connect Microsoft Exhange Online as a data source, you can easily map email addresses of customers and employees to sync Exchange data.
+Once you connect Microsoft Exchange Online as a data source, you can easily map email addresses of customers and employees to sync Exchange data.

 ##Prerequisite - Customer and Employee profiles